SAP/jenkins-library/DEVELOPMENT.md

 The steps are generated based on the yaml files in `resources/metadata/` with the following command `go run pkg/generator/step-metadata.go`.

-The yaml format is kept pretty close to Tekton's [task format](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md).<br />
+The yaml format is kept pretty close to Tekton's [task format](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md).
-Where the Tekton format was not sufficient some extenstions have been made.<br />
+Where the Tekton format was not sufficient some extenstions have been made.

 Examples are:

 * matadata - longDescription